basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/writing-data.md

 ### Java

-An existing JavaRDD<org.apache.spark.sql.Row>, `sqlRdd`, can be saved to Riak TS as follows
+An existing JavaRDD<org.apache.spark.sql.Row>, `sqlRdd`, can be saved to Riak TS as follows:

 ```java
 SparkJavaUtil.javaFunctions(sqlRdd).saveToRiakTS(TABLE_NAME);